Learn About GDPR and Website Compliance

 A data breach occurs when the data for which your company/organization is responsible suffers a security incident resulting in a breach of confidentiality, availability or integrity.
 If that occurs, and it is likely that the breach poses a risk to an individual’s rights and freedoms, your company/organization has to notify the supervisory authority without undue delay and at the latest within 72 hours after having become aware of the breach.
 If your company/organization is a data processor it must notify every data breach to the data controller.

 How can I make our organization GDPR compliant?

 For example, the probability of hiring a data protection officer for a company/organization processing a lot of data is higher than for a company/organization processing a small amount of data.
 At the same time, the nature of the personal data and the impact of the envisaged processing also play a role.
-Processing a small amount of data, but which is of a sensitive nature, for example, health data, would require implementing more stringent measures to comply with the GDPR.
+Processing a small amount of data, but which is of a sensitive nature, for example, health data, would require implementing more stringent measures to comply with GDPR.